Undergraduate Student Advising — Contact Information

 Humanities & Arts Majors

-In meetings with your academic advisor, you will look at your academic record as a whole and track your progress toward graduation.
+In meetings and correspondence with your academic advisor, you will look at your academic record as a whole and track your progress toward graduation.
 This overall picture includes general education requirements, major and minor courses, and elective credits.
+All advising will be done over email and Zoom as there is no advising staff on campus.

 Master's Degree Students: Graduation Checklist